vipbri/RPi4-vpinball/README.md

 SoftwareVertexProcessing =
 ```

+It's almost playable.
+Sort of.
 There's a tiny bit of input lag and you can almost follow the ball.
 Anyone got any more suggestions?

 I wonder what a RPi5 would do but I don't have one to test with.

 However, that's how to get Visual Pinball on your RPi4 if you feel so adventurous.

 Have fun